 What’s Limiting Your Triathlon Performance?

 If you are training for your first Ironman Distance Triathlon and I was giving you a choice of swim session, would you rather do 40 x 100m with 10s Rest Intervals or would you rather do 4 x 1000m with 1 min Rest Intervals?
-The majority of athletes generally would opt for the former, and this alone would tell your coach whether you were naturally comfortable with either endurance or shorter sessions/events.
-Most athletes train the way they like to train whereas the most successful athletes train the way they need to train.
+Maybe you’d rather do neither!
+The majority of athletes perhaps would opt for the former, and this might tell your coach whether you were naturally more comfortable with either endurance or shorter sessions/events.
+There are other metrics of course but it might be one indication.
+Certainly we find that a lot of athletes train the way they like to train whereas the more successful athletes seem to train the way they need to train.
+Particularly when choosing sessions; so when training for a triathlon runners might default to a run and swimmers a swim etc.

-In the case of an athlete training for the Ironman swim of 3.8km then during the race specific build up period at least one session a week would need to be an endurance type set.
-This doesn’t mean jumping straight into the 4 x 1000m set, it could start with a main set of 3 x 400m and develop from there.
-Whereas I will always work to improve a Ironman athlete’s technique, ultimately come race day they need to swim 3800m as efficiently as possible so we have to do the endurance work.
+In the case of an athlete training for the Ironman swim of 3.8km then I’d suggest at least one session a week of endurance type work.
+This doesn’t mean jumping straight into the 4 x 1000m set, it could start with a main set of 3 x 600m if that is doable and develop from there.
+I think in swimming we can always improve technique, but ultimately come race day they need to swim 3800m with the technique they have and do it as efficiently as possible to enable them to cycle and then run off the bike effectively.

 Interestingly enough, according to Brett Sutton, if Chrissie Wellington were asked the 40 x 100m versus 4 x 1000m question she would opt for the latter.
 Whether this is a like or a need I do not know – but as a 4 times Ironman World Champion she knows what works.